 “If you are an LGBT parent, chances are you have been frustrated by the forms your family is asked to fill out, maybe at your doctor’s office or at your child’s school,” said Family Equality Council Executive Director Jennifer Chrisler.
 “Typically these are forms that have only a place for one mother or one father and don’t reflect the composition of our families.
 What this says to our families is that we are invisible and that the diversity of our families is not recognized.”

 “Snap It and Send It” is a unique nationwide call to action.
-The program will encourage families to use modern technology to speak up about the antiquated forms that they come across every day—at schools, soccer clubs, girl scouts, day care providers and doctors’ offices.
-If parents come across a non-inclusive form, they should take out their digital cameras or Smartphone and Snap a photo of the form.
+The program will encourage families to use modern technology to speak up about the antiquated forms that they come across every day—at schools, soccer clubs, girl scouts, daycare providers, and doctors’ offices.
+If parents come across a non-inclusive form, they should take out their digital cameras or smartphones and Snap a photo of the form.

-They should then Send the picture to email@example.com and include a description of how the forms are impacting their family.
-The organization will use the examples as it works with agencies to make necessary changes on critical forms.
+They should then send the picture to email@example.com and include a description of how the forms are impacting their family.
+The organization will use the examples as it works with agencies to make necessary changes in critical forms.

-Chrisler cited examples of harms cause by non-inclusive forms:
+Chrisler cited examples of harms caused by non-inclusive forms: